Supervisor: Kanako Iwase

-The Image Library consists of some 150,000 35mm slides in color and black/white, as well as digital images hosted in the in-house database.
+The Visual Resources Center (VRC) consists of some 150,000 35mm slides in color and black/white, as well as digital images hosted in the in-house database.
 It is an indispensable tool for teaching art history and studio arts.
 Included are images of painting, sculpture, architecture, drawing and printmaking, photography, contemporary arts, applied arts, maps, plans and diagrams, and other didactic material from Western, Asian, Pacific, African and Native American cultural regions.
 Digitizing the slide collection is being done on an ongoing basis, in addition to educating students and faculty about ARTstor, the subscription image database.

 Description of internship

 Internship projects will be tailored to the intern’s interests and the current activities in the library.
 Opportunities are offered to participate in all aspects of digitization and database maintenance, collection management, and analog slide preservation.
 Interns can also assist with analysis and implementation of a new online content management system.